The Art of Time: Incorporating Modern Aesthetic Clocks into Contemporary Interiors

 How Social Media is Shaping Minimalist Art Practices

 Social media has become important for minimalist art.
-Platforms like Instagram are perfect for sharing simple, striking images.
+Platforms like Instagram are great for sharing simple, striking images.
 Artists can show their work to many people quickly.

 Hashtags help people find minimalist art online.
 They create communities around this style.
 Artists can connect with fans and other artists easily.
 This shapes how art is made and shared.